-Using alcohol and certain drugs together can compound liver damage.
-Read the instructions carefully before you take any prescription medication, and avoid alcohol if the label says the combination is unsafe.
+Using alcohol and certain drugs together can worsen liver damage.
+Read the instructions carefully before you take any prescription medication.
+Avoid alcohol if the label says the combination is unsafe.

 If you’re thinking about taking one of these products, check with your doctor first to make sure it’s safe for you.